xpdAcq/PDFstream/_sources/tutorials/integration.rst.txt

 -------------------------

 Integration is to calculate XRD data from diffraction image.
-There are four steps in pdfstream integration: background subtraction, auto masking, histogram calculation with corrections, and visualization.
+There are four steps in PDFstream integration: background subtraction, auto masking, histogram calculation with corrections, and visualization.

 The background subtraction is to subtract the diffraction image from the sample by the diffraction image of the